ThinkDataEd/curriculum/docs/unit3/lesson2.md

 9. Display the following questions on the board or projector.
 Using *T-I-P-S*, ask students to discuss them.

-    100. Why did the MythBusters follow all of these steps to design their experiment? <span style="color:grey">***In order to determine if watching someone yawn can cause you to yawn.***</span>
+    100. Why did the MythBusters follow all of these steps to design their experiment? <span style="color:grey">***Answer: In order to determine if driving while on a hands-free call was really safer than driving while holding a cellphone on a call.***</span>

-    100. We don't know how MythBusters chose who would be in the treatment group and who would be in the control group.
-Suppose that the people who showed up first, early in the morning, were assigned to the treatment group, and the last few people, later in the day, ended up in the control group.
-Would you believe in the conclusions? <span style="color:grey">***No, because the two groups were different.
-The first group might have been sleepier, and so more likely to yawn anyways.
+    100. We don't know how MythBusters chose who would be in the treatment group and who would be in the other group.
+Suppose that less-experienced drivers were assigned to one group and the more-experienced drivers ended up in the treatment group.
+Would you believe the conclusions? <span style="color:grey">***Answer: No, because less-experienced drivers would probably be more prone to mistakes (because they're inexperienced) than more-experienced drivers.
 Explain that this --another explanation for the cause-and-effect-- is called a confounding variable.***</span>

     100. Explain that in order to make the two groups as similar as possible, experimenters usually assign subjects randomly.
-How might we randomly assign about half of the subjects to the treatment and half to the control? <span style="color:grey">***We might flip a coin, and those who get Heads go to Treatment.***</span>
+How might we randomly assign about half of the subjects to the treatment and half to the control? <span style="color:grey">***Answer: We might flip a coin, and those who get Heads go to Treatment.***</span>

-    100. Why would random assignment improve the MythBusters experiment? <span style="color:grey">***Because then the two groups would be more similar, so we wouldn't have a confounding variable to worry about.***</span>
+    100. Why would random assignment improve the MythBusters experiment? <span style="color:grey">***Answer: Because then the two groups would be more similar, so we wouldn't have a confounding variable to worry about.***</span>